mithril-security/blindai/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Description

 Describe your changes in detail

 ## Related Issue

 This project only accepts pull requests related to open issues.
 If suggesting a new feature or change, please discuss it in an issue first.
 If fixing a bug, there should be an issue describing it with steps to reproduce.
 Please link to the issue here.

-## Motivation and Context
-Why is this change required?
-What problem does it solve?

 ## Type of change
-Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+The types of changes must be deduced from the labels of the related issues.
+Please consider providing these further details.

 - [ ] This change requires a documentation update
+- [ ] This change affects the client
+- [ ] This change affects the server
+- [ ] This change affects the API
+- [ ] This change only concerns the documentation

 ## How Has This Been Tested?

 Please describe in detail how you tested your changes.
 Include details of your testing environment, and the tests you ran to see how your change affects other areas of the code, etc.

-## Screenshots (if appropriate):

 ## Checklist: